|

 therefore the

 solution and the way forward for Marxist theories.
-They should research
+They

-how the law actually develops in the context of power relations, how
+how the law actually develops in the context of power

 its

 objects become crystallised out.
-This is paralleled in other Marxisms -
+This is paralleled in

-of the State especially ( perhaps Poulantzas's work is hinted at here?).
+of the State especially ( perhaps Poulantzas's work is

-So, Marxist criminology has
+So, Marxist

 come

-a long way - a journey from (bourgeois) criminology into Marxist theory
+a long way - a journey from (bourgeois) criminology into

 as Young describes it.